Safeguarding water critical infrastructure with resilient design

 Operations Technology, Cybersecurity, and Resilience Business Sector Leader

-“I enjoy working with a team of diverse, highly skilled professionals serving clients that provide essential services to the community.
-Our team provides a mostly unseen essential service that is critical the operation of critical infrastructure in the water industry.
+“I enjoy working with a team of diverse, highly skilled Operations Technology, Cybersecurity, and Resilience professionals serving clients that provide essential water services to the community.
+Our team provides a mostly unseen essential service that is crucial to the operation of critical infrastructure in the water industry.

 I am proud that we are practicing what we preach around cyber security and resilience!
 I had the opportunity to hand pick the professionals I work with every day – it was a highlight of my career to “get the band back together” selecting the best experts I’ve worked with in the past.
 Together, we have stood up an electrical, instrumentation, and controls group within West Yost that embodies and delivers on resilience.
 We deliver CCE, CIE, and all of the methodologies which will change the water sector for the better to improve resilience of critical water infrastructure.
 I am honored to be able to provide that to all of our clients.”